williamdemeo/ds644-spring2023/projects/Project0/README.md

     }

-    coundChangeAux(money, coins)
+    countChangeAux(money, coins)
   }
   ```

-Just like the examples we did in class, the helper function `countChangeAux` will do all the work and we will simply return the result of `countChangeAux(money, coins)` at the bottom of `countChange`.
+Just like the examples we did in class, the helper function does all the work, so we simply return the `countChangeAux(money, coins)` at the bottom of `countChange`.

 To define `countChangeAux`, think of the two "degenerate" cases.

-1. How many ways can you give change for `moneyLeft = 0`?
-Lets agree that there is exactly one way to do so (namely, you give no change, which is exactly the right amount!).
+1. How many ways can you give change if `moneyLeft == 0`?
+Lets agree that there is exactly one way to do so (namely, give no change---exactly the right amount!).

-2. How many ways can you give change if `money > 0`, and you have no coins (i.e., `coins.isEmpty`)?
+2. How many ways can you give change if `moneyLeft > 0`, and you have no coins (i.e., `coinsLeft.isEmpty`)?

 The first two lines of `countChangeAux` will handle these cases, using `if (moneyLeft == 0) return ???` and `if (coinsLeft.isEmpty) return ???` (replace the `???`, of course).